TarVK/model-react/README.md

 There are two main situations when usage of this module could be considered:

 -   If you render the same data in multiple places and want to manage the data neatly
+-   If you have many data fetches that you want to handle in a clean manner
 -   If the data has complex behavior, possibly separate of any GUI

 This module has full TypeScript support, and will work well in a statically typed structured project.